oracle/cloud-native-devops-workshop/blackjack/2-developer-cloud-hello-world.md

 1. Change into the cloud/helloworld directory.

-2. Execute the git add –n . command to see the list of files that are ready to be added to the repository.
+2. Execute the `git add –n .` command to see the list of files that are ready to be added to the repository.

     <img src="images/2/image16.png" width="408" height="102" />

     **Note:** Please notice that there is **.** at the end of the command.

-3. Execute the git add . command to add the files to the repository.
+3. Execute the `git add .` command to add the files to the repository.

     <img src="images/2/image17.png" width="408" height="102" />

-4. Execute the git status command to check the files that are added.
+4. Execute the `git status` command to check the files that are added.

     <img src="images/2/image18.png" width="408" height="106" />

-5. Execute the git commit –m "Initial Commit for Helloworld-Example Project" to commit the files to the repository and begin version tracking.
+5. Execute the `git commit –m "Initial Commit for Helloworld-Example Project"` to commit the files to the repository and begin version tracking.

     <img src="images/2/image19.png" width="415" height="108" />

 6. Your files are now checked in for version tracking.

-7. Check the status of the repository by executing the git status command.
+7. Check the status of the repository by executing the `git status command`.

     <img src="images/2/image20.png" width="415" height="84" />